 As your child grows, you'll need to raise the bicycle seat.
 Make sure to pay attention to where the minimum insertion line is on their seat post.
 Their seat post should have a line that indicates how far up the seat can be raised.
 For safety purposes, the post should never be sticking up past that minimum insertion line.
 Riding a seat beyond this point is dangerous and could result in a malfunction of the bike frame.

-When your kid is big enough for a 20” or 24” bicycle, you’ll have the option between geared bikes with hand brakes or sticking with a single-speed and coaster brakes (where you pedal backward to stop.)
+When your kid is big enough for a 20” or 24”, you'll have the option between geared bikes with hand brakes or sticking with a single-speed and coaster brakes (where you pedal backward to stop.)
 This decision should be based on a few simple things.
 First, are they comfortable enough riding for them to learn how to use gears and a handbrake?
-Next, think of the type of riding they’ll be doing.
+Next, think of the type of riding they'll be doing.
 If they are taking longer rides with the family or tackling hills, gears will make that easier.
 If training wheels are necessary, then you should be looking at single speed bikes.

 The saying “you get what you pay for” is very true when it comes to a bike.
 At ERIK'S we offer a huge selection of kids bikes from trusted brands like Specialized and Haro.